 Introduction to DevOps Tools

-IT industry is comprised of programmers, software developers and so on.
-In order to streamline the software development cycle, companies or programmers use tools which would help them in their process.
-DevOps is one such practice which combines the software development and IT operations.
-This article would cover several DevOps tools which you could use in your workspace but before that, we would provide a brief introduction to DevOps.
+The IT industry is comprised of programmers, software developers, and so on.
+In order to streamline the software development cycle, companies or programmers use tools that would help them in their process.
+DevOps is one such practice that combines software development and IT operations.
+This article would cover several DevOps tools which you could use in your workspace, but before that, we would provide a brief introduction to DevOps.

-DevOps could be interpreted in a different meaning as it is not any workflow or framework of any kind.
+DevOps could be interpreted differently as it is not any workflow or framework of any kind.
 However, the world is overtaken by its culture.
 Programmers or developers break down a problem statement into different interpretations for faster execution of the work.
 In order to stay ahead of the competitors in the market, companies use DevOps in their operations.

 In these three phases, DevOps could be implemented –

-- The foundation of DevOps competency is automated testing and agile method.
-It ensures keeping track of every code changes by writing tests which could then be evaluated by its failure or success.
+- The foundation of DevOps competency is automated testing and the agile method.
+It ensures keeping track of every code changes by writing tests which its failure or success could then evaluate.
 This phase is called automated testing.

 There are certain reasons why DevOps could accomplish so many things –